 Special category data is not anticipated.
 If any processing would involve special category data, the parties will agree an amendment to this Annex before such processing begins.

 ExValu retains personal data processed under this DPA only for the duration necessary to deliver the agreed services.
 Session recordings are retained for a maximum of 2 years or until engagement close, whichever is sooner.
-All other personal data is returned or deleted within 30 days of engagement close, subject to any legal retention requirements notified to the Controller.
+All other personal data is returned or deleted within 30 days of engagement close, subject to any legal retention requirements notified to the Controller (see Article 10.4).

 ExValu implements the following technical and organisational measures (TOMs) to ensure the security of personal data processed under this DPA.
 These measures represent the minimum standard.
 ExValu reviews and updates them periodically.